luigi-bar/easy_multitrack_recorder/README.md

 1. choose your device
 1. click the big button REC
 1. enjoy the recording:
 <p align="center">
   <img src="assets/demo.gif" alt="app running" />
 </p>

-1. when done, click the button again to stop
+When done, click the button again to stop.
 In the same folder where the app is located, an audio file will be created.
 It is a multichannel .ogg file.

-# how to install from releases
+# how to download / install

+# for developers

-# how to run from source
+## how to run from source

-## linux
+### linux

     python -m venv easy_mtr
     . easy_mtr/bin/activate